 “I recognize these situations can be unsettling for communities and painful for families,” Grossnickle said.
 “Immigration enforcement is complex, and while strong emotions are understandable, conclusions should be grounded in verified information rather than assumptions or speculation.”

-The recent ICE shootings of Alex Pretti and Renée Good in Minneapolis have intensified protests nationwide against the Trump administration’s immigration actions, including in Wyoming.
+The recent shootings of Alex Pretti and Renée Good in Minneapolis by U.S. Immigration and Customs Enforcement officers have intensified protests nationwide against the Trump administration’s immigration actions, including in Wyoming.
 Impromptu protests appeared over the weekend in communities across the state following Pretti’s death.
 In Casper, U.S. Rep. Harriet Hageman abruptly ended a town hall on Tuesday after a heated back-and-forth with the crowd about the shootings.

-But while there’s now more attention on ICE, Rosa Reyna-Pugh, a Rock Springs civic engagement and immigration advocate, said there’s nothing new about federal officers’ presence in town.
-ICE agents come to Rock Springs with some regularity to pick up people being held in local facilities for immigration reasons and transfer them to other locations, she said.
+But while there’s now more attention on immigration enforcement, Rosa Reyna-Pugh, a Rock Springs civic engagement and immigration advocate, said there’s nothing new about federal officers’ presence in town.
+ICE agents, for instance, come to Rock Springs with some regularity to pick up people being held in local facilities for immigration reasons and transfer them to other locations, she said.

 “This is not brand new,” Reyna-Pugh told WyoFile.
 “We have been seeing this activity.”